-Title: Critical factors affecting the success of emerging farmers in South Africa
+Title: Key factors affecting the quality of maize

 First author: Thabang Ramogodi

 PhD candidate, North-West University, Faculty of Economic and Management Sciences, Potchefstroom Campus.

 BSc Plant pathology (UP), BSc (Hons) Plant pathology (UP), MSc Quality Management (UK.)

 Research Professor, North-West University, Faculty of Economic and Financial Sciences- Entity Director – GIFT, Mafikeng Campus.

 HED (Home Economics, PU for CHE), B Com (UNISA), B Com Hons (PU for CHE), M Com (Industrial Psychology, NWU), PhD (Education Management, NWU)

 Ensovoort, volume 42 (2021), number 6: 5